-Enfamil Linked to Necrotizing Enterocolitis: Evidence and Risk Considerations
+Enfamil and Necrotizing Enterocolitis: Causation and Risk

-Bridge: From General Health to Specific Exposure Risk
+From General Health Information to Targeted Inquiry

 Pharmacology and Adverse Effects of Enfamil

-Enfamil is a cow's milk-based infant formula designed to provide complete nutrition.
-Its pharmacology involves macronutrient and micronutrient composition, but reported adverse effects from FDA FAERS data include pyrexia (7 reports), cough (5 reports), foetal exposure during pregnancy (5 reports), and gastrointestinal symptoms such as diarrhoea (3 reports), vomiting (3 reports), and retching (3 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ENFAMIL).
-Notably, NEC is not listed among the most frequent adverse events in this dataset, which may reflect underreporting or a low absolute incidence.
+Enfamil is a cow's milk-based infant formula designed to provide complete nutrition for term and preterm infants.
+Its pharmacology involves the digestion and absorption of proteins, fats, and carbohydrates, with added vitamins and minerals.
+Reported adverse effects from FDA FAERS data include pyrexia (7 reports), cough (5 reports), foetal exposure during pregnancy (5 reports), and others such as seizure (4 reports) and drug withdrawal syndrome neonatal (3 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ENFAMIL).
+Notably, NEC is not listed among the most frequently reported adverse events in this dataset, though this does not preclude a causal association.

 Important Notice